 A piston in the cylinder of an IC engine.

 2. Partially or Successfully motion:

-Whenever the motion between a pair is not completed by itself but by some other means, it is said to be successfully motion.
+In this partially or successfully motion, The motion between a pair is not completed by itself but by some other means.
+Let's understand by example

 3. Incompletely motion:

-Whenever the motion between a pair takes place more than one direction is called incompletely motion.
+The motion between a pair takes place in more than one direction.

 Example: Circular shaft in a circular hole, as it may be either rotate or slide in a hole.
 Both motions have no relationship with others.

 So This is small information related to constrained motion.
 Let me know is this information help you? and If yes do not forget to share on Socials.

 In this article, I'll show you everything you need to know about the Die Casting Process.
 At the beginning we'll start with the definition, then we dive into the steps of die-casting, Types, die casting defects with the solution.
 Further on we'll see the applications, advantages, and disadvantages of die casting as well.
 Process of […]